phoenixwizard/alarisprime.com/contents/members/adit.md

     url: https://twitter.com/aditgupta
 ---

 Adit Gupta is a user experience designer and an entrepreneur who is passionate about programming and science.
 He's the creator of <a href="http://uxassist.com/">UX Assist</a> and founder of [Function Space](http://functionspace.com/).
-He has also worked as an Interaction designer, Technology evangelist, and Python lead.
+He has also worked as an interaction designer, technology evangelist, and Python lead.

-You can read his design articles at [Medium](https://medium.com/@aditgupta) and [Smashing Magazine](https://www.smashingmagazine.com/author/adit-gupta/).
+You can read Adit's design articles on [Medium](https://medium.com/@aditgupta) and [Smashing Magazine](https://www.smashingmagazine.com/author/adit-gupta/).